St. Thomas Church, Leipzig: Description

 The church measures 76 m in length, of which the nave accounts for 50 m.
 The nave is 25 m wide and its walls reach a maximum height of 18 m.
 The church's roof is unusually steep, with a roof pitch of 63 degrees.
 It rises to a crown that is 45 m high.
 The tower is 68 m in height.

 Works of art

 The church features a number of works of art, including a baptismal font (1614–1615) made by Franz Döteber and Portraits show the Stadtsuperintendent of Leipzig, the oldest dating from 1614.
-A crucifix made by Caspar Freidrich Löbel is one of the few remaining pieces from the times of Bach.
+A crucifix made by Caspar Friedrich Löbelt is one of the few remaining pieces from the times of Bach.
 The church also contains a number of notable epitaphs, such as the one for the knight Harras (d.
 1451) and for councilor Daniel Leicher (1612).
 The colored windows in the choir were added after 1889.
 They show a number of historic motifs: a memorial to the fallen of World War I, King Gustavus Adolphus of Sweden, Johann Sebastian Bach, Martin Luther with Elector Friedrich der Weise and Philip Melanchthon as well as Emperor Wilhelm I.